webmsgr/pocketpy/README.md

 3) make a app.conf file (see app.conf)

 # app.conf
-{"name":"<your app name>","run":"<the file your app runs>","doloop":"<true/false true disables wait for USR button press after app is finished>"}
+{"name":"your app name","run":"the file your app runs","doloop":"<true/false true disables wait for USR button press after app is finished>"}